Dimwiddle/brit-insurance/README.md

 1. Python v3.10 (or later) installed
     - `pip` installed (by default)
+2. Repository has been cloned locally.
+3. Terminal open in the root of the project.
-2. Virtual env created with command: `python -m venv .venv`
+4. Virtual env created with command: `python -m venv .venv`

 ## Setup Test Framework Guide